snorfalorpagus/pyglpk/docs/readme.rst

 * `Python <https://www.python.org/>`_ 2.6 or greater, or 3.2 or greater
 * `GLPK <https://www.gnu.org/software/glpk/>`_ version 4.45 or greater

+GLPK 4.45 was selected because it is the version distributed with the current `Ubuntu LTS <https://wiki.ubuntu.com/LTS>`_ (12.04).
 For compatibility with older versions of Python or GLPK, see `PyGLPK version 0.3 <http://tfinley.net/software/pyglpk/>`_.
+Note that the latest version of GLPK that can be used with PyGLPK 0.3 is GLPK 4.47.

 On Linux (and other \*nix), GLPK can be built from source